-This is the most rigorous course in the 11th grade, requiring students to be intrinsically motivated, task-oriented, as well as adept readers and writers.
+This is the most rigorous course in the 11th grade English, requiring students to be intrinsically motivated, task-oriented, as well as adept readers and writers.
 This course integrates the processes of reading, writing, speaking and listening with the study of literature and language, preparing students for the College Board Advanced Placement Examination for possible college credit.
 Students refine critical reasoning skills and strategies for the close reading of texts from multiple genres and time periods.
 Students complete a variety of complex tasks which require a mastery of skills including collaboration, research, analysis, synthesis, and evaluation.
-In addition to basic skills, students will also be required to complete summer work, independently read and analyze several works of literature of substantial complexity, accurately apply grammar rules, and utilize an advanced vocabulary.
+Students will independently read and analyze several works of literature of substantial complexity, accurately apply grammar rules, and utilize an advanced vocabulary.